-This easy strawberry cake filling is made with fresh juicy strawberries, uses only 4 ingredients, and comes together in 20 minutes!
+This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 For more strawberry recipes, check out my vanilla cake with strawberry filling, strawberry tiramisu, strawberry cheesecake cookies, strawberry compote, and strawberry cinnamon rolls.